JeremiahKaren/35percent.github.io/_posts/2017-04-24-jammy-dodgers.md

 Steven Conway is listed at Companies House as a ‘director’ of the __John Black Charitable Foundation__, which wholly owns __The Margin Finance Corporation__, which Southwark court claim states made debenture loans in Feb 2015 to __Trademark Land & Property Ltd__ and __Trademark Group Ltd__.
 Terry McMillan is the named contact in the Trademark companies for these debentures.

 ![](/img/organogrammarginfinance.png)

+## Galliard
+Galliard Homes is the largest privately-owned property developer in London.
+The company, with net assets of £2.4bn was founded in 1992 by Stephen Conway, who himself is estimated to be worth around £270m. [source](http://www.telegraph.co.uk/finance/newsbysector/constructionandproperty/11426135/Housebuilder-Galliard-hires-industry-heavyweight-amid-talk-of-flotation.html)
+Galliard's early developments include much of Shad Thames, Southwark's riverside developments and Canary Wharf.
+[Current developments](http://www.galliardhomes.com/galliard-developments/google-map-view) include some high-profile schemes including West Ham's stadium redevelopment, Great Scotland Yard, Charlton Riverside and Old Kent Road.
+In 2016, one of its Dockland developments [won the Carbuncle Cup](http://www.mirror.co.uk/news/uk-news/new-tower-block-been-slammed-8788324).

 __Footnotes:__